Participation trophy: Justification

 Defenders argue that participation trophies teach children that trying their best is good enough, even if they do not win.
 They assert that providing participation trophies raises children's self-esteem, and ensures they do not feel left out, or inferior to their peers who won.
 It also increases the likelihood that a child will want to return to play other sports in the hope of getting another trophy.

-Such trophies are relatively inexpensive, and encourage egalitarianism and continued striving towards a goal; working class families favor them, according to Mother Jones, citing a Reason poll, as they "tend to think everyone should be recognized".
-For example, "the US military has awarded ribbons to anyone who participates in surface combat.
-This is a very egalitarian award."
-The poll cited found that "a majority (55%) of those making less than $30,000 a year want all kids to get trophies and 42 percent want only the winning players to receive them".
-Also, this "desire for 'every kid to get a trophy' strongly correlates with political beliefs.
-Fully 66 percent of Republicans want only the kids who win to receive trophies, while 31 percent say all kids on the team should receive them.
-In contrast, Democrats are evenly divided with 48 percent who say all kids, and another 48 percent who say only the winners should receive a trophy."
+Such trophies are relatively inexpensive, and encourage egalitarianism and continued striving towards a goal; according to Mother Jones, working class families tend to favor them as they "tend to think everyone should be recognized".
+They cited a 2014 poll by Reason, which found that Americans with incomes of under $30,000 a year were more likely to support participation trophies than those with higher incomes.
+Mother Jones pointed to ribbons given by the US government to all personnel involved in surface combat as an example of participation awards.